Fosse Villages Neighbourhood Plan

 Local people took the opportunity to influence where new development can take place and which areas should be protected during a series of village events that took place during September and October 2012.
 We also asked local school children what they thought during sessions at primary schools in Huncote, Sapcote, Sharnford and Thurlaston that also took place in the winter of 2012.

 In July and August 2013, we invited comments on the proposed housing provision for each village through to 2029.

 Consultation on Key Issues and Options for the neighbourhood plan ended on 31 March 2017.
-We received 778 responses and a summary of the consultation results can be downloaded below.
-More details of the survey can be found using the Issues and Options link at the bottom of this page.
+We received 778 responses and a summary of the consultation results can be found using the Issues and Options link at the bottom of this page.

 What happens next?

-The feedback from these events and information about the area is being used to prepare a Draft Neighbourhood Plan which will be the subject of consultation with residents and businesses for six weeks later this year.
+All comments received will be considered by the Fosse Villages Neighbourhood Plan Joint Working Board and may be used to amend the draft Neighbourhood Plan.
 The Plan will then be submitted to Blaby District Council for publication and a further six-week public consultation before it is sent to an independent Examiner.

 The Examiner will recommend that the Plan is either:

 - submitted to a local referendum;

 - modified to meet the 'Basic Conditions' and then submitted to a referendum; or